Skip to main content

 1. Time to turn on the green LED!

-• Challenge: PD7 (OC2A) is used by Timer2, which is already used for millis() system ticks...
+• Challenge: PD7 (OC2A) is used by Timer2, which is already used for uptime_ms() system ticks...

 • Solution: We'll generate PWM manually using interrupts: